November 29th, 2013

-(FRANKFORT, Ky.) – Preliminary statistics* indicate that eight people died in eight separate crashes on Kentucky’s roadways from Monday, May 6 through Sunday, May 12, 2013.
+Preliminary statistics* indicate that four people died as the result of injuries sustained in four motor vehicle-related crashes on Kentucky’s roadways from Monday, Nov.
+18 through Sunday, Nov.
+24.

-Through May 12, preliminary statistics* indicate that 190 people have lost their lives on Kentucky roadways during 2013.
-This is 53 less than reported for this time period in 2012.
-Of the 159 motor vehicle fatalities, 78 victims were not wearing seat belts.
-Nine of the 16 motorcycle fatalities were not wearing helmets.
-The one ATV fatality was not wearing a helmet.
-One bicycle rider has been killed.
-Twelve pedestrians have been killed.
+Through Nov.
+24, preliminary statistics* indicate that 571 people have lost their lives on Kentucky roadways during 2013.
+This is 95 less than reported for this time period in 2012.
+Of the 438 motor vehicle fatalities, 220 victims were not wearing seat belts.
+Forty-four of the 71 motorcycle fatalities were not wearing helmets.
+The 10 ATV fatalities were not wearing helmets.
+Three bicycle riders have been killed.
+Forty-eight pedestrians have been killed.
 One fatality involving an animal drawn vehicle has been reported.
-A total of 37 fatalities have resulted from crashes involving the suspected use of alcohol.
-As of May 12, Kentucky has had 33 days with zero highway fatalities reported during 2013.
+One person died when they jumped from a moving vehicle.
+A total of 127 fatalities have resulted from crashes involving the suspected use of alcohol.
+As of Nov.24, Kentucky has had 72 days with zero highway fatalities reported during 2013.

 Leave a Reply

 You must be logged in to post a comment.